About the

 Seth in combat.

-Isis god of
+god of horus

 ) she is also the giver of life, a healer and protector of kings.
 She